RabiulMazumder613/EDEN-Shopping-Site/README.md

 # EDEN-Shopping-Site

-**EDEN-Shopping-Site** is a website for the artist EDEN that has an Home, Store, and About pages.
+**EDEN-Shopping-Site** is a website for the artist EDEN that has a Home, Store, and About page.

 The Home page disaplys the artist's Summer Tours
 The Store page is where the customer can buy EDEN's music albums and merchendise.
 The About page provides a description of EDEN and a Biography showing the journey of his music